rameloni/tywaves-chisel/CHISELWATT.USECASE.md

-# Tywave real use case: debugging ChiselWatt
+# Tywaves real use case: debugging ChiselWatt

 [ChiselWatt](https://github.com/antonblanchard/chiselwatt) is a general-purpose soft-core processor in Chisel that implements a small version of the [OpenPOWER ISA](https://openpowerfoundation.org/specifications/isa/) (Instruction Set Architecture).